simontkl/torch-vantage6/README.md

 Contains the PyTorch model (Author: Carlijn Nijhuis).

-### v6coordination.py

-REVIEW!!
-"Description: This module contains functions for coordinating the workers and server."; But also: average_gradients, average_parameters, average_parameters_weighted which are torch functions and not torch.distributed.
-Are these needed??
-I assume they're calculated locally?

 ### v6train.py

 The training of the model at node.
 Original makes use of coordination (which would be my client.py), hence does it need to be incorporated in client.py?